manvel-khnkoyan/jpv/README.md

-## JPV - JSON Pattern Validation
+# JPV - JSON Pattern Validation

-JPV is an intuitive and powerful library that makes JSON validation simple and painless, especially when it comes to complex and nested structures.
+JPV is an powerful library that makes JSON validation simple and painless, especially when it comes to complex and nested structures.
 Whether your JSON is just a couple of key-value pairs or a deeply nested, intricate object, JPV provides an elegant and efficient solution for validation.

-It provides a variety of validation patterns that are both robust and flexible, catering to the exact needs of your data structures.
-From precise values, regular expressions, and functions to nullable and strict types, JPV has got you covered.
-Logical operators like and, or, not add another layer of flexibility to meet your precise validation needs.

-> **Warning:**
-> JPV 3.0.0 is a significant update from the previous versions of JPV.
-If you encounter issues with the current version, consider using JPV 2.2.2.

-### Usage
+## Usage

 How to use JPV to validate JSON objects: